mapzen/documentation/docs/overview/rate-limits.md

 - 50,000 free requests per month

-When viewing a map, you commonly use about 15 tiles at a time.
-The number of map views is an attempt to translate the query rate limits into practical expectations in an app.
+When viewing a map, you commonly use about 15 tile requests at a time.

 The Mapzen Vector Tiles service is built from the [Tilezen](https://github.com/tilezen) open-source project.